RichardLitt/standard-readme-linter-regex/README.md

 ```
 --project, -p The overarching project
 --repo, -r The name of the repository
---config, -c The path to a config js file to require
+--config, -c The full path to a config js file to require
 --projectName The name of the project
 --projectLink The link to the project's main page
 ```